 John: Nothing prevents you, not your past, not your conditioned self, not your circumstances, and not others.
 That means that when you open, you are free.

-Q: And is it OK to invite people and circumstances that support opening also?
+Q: And is it okay to invite people and circumstances that support opening also?

 John: You don’t need to invite it all in.
 It will all come.
 As you close, it all comes.
 As you open, it all comes.
 You love opening.